noir-lang/noir/README.md

 - If statements
 - OR operator
 - General code sanitisation and documentation
 - Prover and Verifier Key logic.
-(Preprocessing is not handled)
+(Prover and Verifier preprocess per compile)
 - Structures
 - Visibility modifiers
 - Signed integers